10.8. Getting Tough: Initiatives for Punishment and Accountability

 All states have enacted laws that allow juveniles to be tried in adult criminal courts.
 There are several mechanisms by which a juvenile can be transferred to adult criminal court: prosecutorial, legislative, and judicial waiver.
 The prosecutorial waiver also is referred to as “Direct File” and “Concurrent Jurisdiction.”
 With this waiver mechanism, the legislature grants a prosecutor the discretion to determine in which court to file charges against the juvenile.
 [2] The prosecutor, or district attorney, can choose to file charges in juvenile court or adult criminal court.
 This procedure does not require a transfer hearing, so the defense is not accorded the opportunity to present evidence in an attempt to avoid the transfer [3]

-Legislative waiver, or statutory waiver, identifies certain offenses which have been mandated by state law to be excluded from juvenile court jurisdiction.
+Legislative waiver, or statutory waiver, identifies certain offenses that have been mandated by state law to be excluded from juvenile court jurisdiction.
 It is utilized as a method to decrease or eliminate the discretionary powers of judges and prosecutors.
 For example, the number of state statutes specifies that violent felony offenses such as homicide, rape, and robbery, when committed by older adolescents, are automatically sent to adult criminal court.

 In the News: Raising the Age and Raising the Bar